 From her roots in northeastern Ohio, Janet brings a folk sensibility to her music.
 Growing up in Cuyahoga Falls, (home to Chrissy Hynde, Joe Walsh and Devo) Janet started her musical career as a singer, trombone player and pianist.
 Following music school at The Ohio University and The University of Akron, she moved to Boston to study voice with Myra Durkin.
 After her successful musical theatre roles in Boston, Massachusetts, Janet moved to New York and quickly became involved in the live music scene.
 Adding electric bass, acoustic guitars and cajun rubboard to her instrument arsenal, Janet has led her own bands, starting with “Janet & Kate” with songwriter Kate Jacobs.
-She plays rubboard with the Dirty Water Dogs, a cajun/zydeco/funk band based in New York City.
+She now tours as a solo act under her name.
+She also plays rubboard with the Dirty Water Dogs, a cajun/zydeco/funk band based in New York City.

 Since going solo, Janet has played at a variety of venues across the United States, from Tramps in New York City to the Coconut Teaszer in Los Angeles.
 Some of the people she has shared the stage with include Dwight Yoakam, Dave Alvin, Marcia Ball, Tracy Nelson and Marshall Crenshaw.